Beverly Kelley

-Beverly G. Kelley was the first woman to command a U.S. military vessel.
+Beverly G. Kelley (born June 26, 1952) is a retired United States Coast Guard captain who was the first woman to command a U.S. military vessel.

 Background

 Kelley was raised in Miami, Florida and graduated from the University of Miami with a bachelor's degree in mathematics.
 In January 1976 she enlisted in the United States Coast Guard and then attended Officer Candidate School in Yorktown, Virginia from February through June 1976.
-She earned her master of arts degree in national security and strategic studies from the Naval War College in Newport, Rhode Island and a master of science degree in national resource management from the Industrial College of the Armed Forces in Washington, D.C.
+She earned her Master of Arts degree in national security and strategic studies from the Naval War College in Newport, Rhode Island and a Master of Science degree in national resource management from the Industrial College of the Armed Forces in Washington, D.C.

+Background

+Kelley graduated from the Coast Guard's Officer Candidate School in 1976.

+Kelley was raised in Miami, Florida and graduated from the University of Miami with a bachelor's degree in Mathematics.
+In January 1976 she enlisted in the United States Coast Guard and then attended Officer Candidate School in Yorktown, Virginia from February through June 1976.
+She earned her Master of Arts Degree in National Security and Strategic Studies from the Naval War College in Newport, Rhode Island and a Master of Science Degree in National Resource Management from the Industrial College of the Armed Forces in Washington, D.C.